-This easy recipe for Cucumber Sandwiches features fresh dill, Italian dressing mix, and cream cheese on pumpernickel bread.
-These sandwiches are perfect for a party!
+This vintage recipe for Mini Cucumber Sandwiches features fresh dill, Italian dressing mix, and cream cheese on pumpernickel bread.
+They’re perfect for a party!

 If you love little party sandwiches, don’t miss my Hawaiian Roll Sliders recipe!